infracost/docs/docs/iac_tools/terragrunt.md

 ## How the Terragrunt integration works

 1. Infracost detects a Terragrunt project by checking for a Terragrunt config file in the specified path, which will be `terragunt.hcl`, `terragrunt.hcl.json` or the value of the `TERRAGRUNT_CONFIG` environment variable.
-If Infracost does not detect your project as a Terragrunt project, try adding an empty `terragunt.hcl` file in the specified path directory (this is our current work around until we think more about something like `--project-type=terragrunt` or running a deep search for any `terragrunt.hcl` files, but we might need to put a time limit/depth limit on it).
+If Infracost does not detect your project as a Terragrunt project, make sure this file exists in the specified path or in a subdirectory with a depth less than 5.
 2. If Terragrunt is detected Infracost runs `terragrunt run-all plan -out <tmpfile>` against the directory to generate plan files for all projects.
 We use the `--terragrunt-ignore-external-dependencies` flag to limit the cost estimate to only include infrastructure defined in the current directory.
 3. Infracost loops through all the Terragrunt modules and runs `terragrunt show <tmpfile>` for each.
 This currently does not use the `terragrunt run-all` functionality since it's not possible to match the output from that to a specific module.
 4. Infracost outputs a diff or breakdown for each Terragrunt module.